The 2021 SAG Awards Nominations Are Finally Here: See the Full List - E! Online

 Kerry Washington, Little Fires Everywhere

-Outstanding Performance by a Male Actor in a TV Movie or Limited Series
+Outstanding Performance by a Male Actor in a Television Movie or Limited Series

 Bill Camp, The Queen's Gambit